 Top tips for traveling to Jungfrau

 - Book your hotel early – Book at least two months in advance, especially during the peak summer and winter months.
 You can book the hotels I recommended here with an option to cancel or modify your dates for free so you can secure your stays while staying flexible with your plans.

 - Keep an eye on the weather – Most of the best things to see and do in Jungfrau are highly dependent on good weather.
 Don’t book your tickets to the sights until 2-3 days out once you’re sure it will be a nice day to go up.

-- Save and ride conveniently with a travel pass – If you’re traveling from April to October, make sure to get a Jungfrau Travel Pass.
-Outside these months, getting a Swiss Half Fare Card before your trip would be the best way to save on fares (and eat more fondue).
+- Save and ride conveniently with a travel pass – Getting a Swiss Half Fare Card before your trip would be the best way to save on fares (and eat more fondue).